MvcControlsToolkit/mvcct-enhancer/README.md

            action: // invoked function function(targetNode, sourceNode) => void);
 )
 ```
 `name` identifies the type of dependency.
+If you want your dependencies interact globally with all others, please set **name="main"**.
 When the value of an input is changed programmatically, dependency propagation
 may be started by triggering the `"_enhancer.dependency."+name` event.

 **IMPORTANT!**, since mvcct.enhancer doesnt depend on jQuery all above events are not defined with jQuery.